Admidio/admidio/tests/hooks/README.md

 `User`, `UserData` and `Membership`; `$gProfileFields`, `$gSettingsManager` and `$gL10n` are stubs at the top of the file, because the mail is not what is being tested - what the listener hears and what it makes of it is.

+`form-built.php` executes the real `FormPresenter`, which needs nothing but the autoloader, so the form, the dispatch and `validate()` are all the real ones.

 `user-valid-default.php` is a mixture of the two.
 The real `User` cannot be instantiated without a `ProfileFields` object and a database, so its constructor and its `clear()` are carried in the test